Skip to content

 ⚠️ Important ⚠️

 If the tide model was NOT downloaded to CoastSeg/tide_model then the tide correction button will NOT work.
 The tide correction button will try to load the tide model from <CoastSeg location>/tide_model and an error will occur.
-Instead follow the instructions in at Option 2: Tide Correction Script
+If this happens move your tide model into CoastSeg/tide_model and run the notebook to clip the tide model.

 Steps